DannyBimma/DannyBimma/README.md

 Or at least that’s what I’ll be constantly working towards.
 I recently saw a joke being circulated in the dev community that goes, “there’s no such thing as a full-stack developer, only back-end developers who know a little CSS.”
 And that’s terrifyingly true!!
 One of the first and most important lessons you learn as a developer is that you’ll never stop learning.
 Discovering the joy of building things with lines of code is something I’m glad I’ve found.
 So glad in fact,  that I’m certain I never want to do anything else.
-My current ambition to build something that could positively impact an entire country is my sole focus right now.
+My current ambition to build something that could positively impact an entire country is as challenging as it will be rewarding.
 And in pursuing it I know I’ll attain a valuable library of knowledge, skill, and experience.
 Not attaining that goal could very realistically mean “only managing” to land a job at a major tech company and contributing to positively impacting the lives of millions instead.
 Which is not so bad innit 😁 !

 ## 🛠 Current Dev Skills
 - HTML (Experienced)